Discover the benefits of Group Critical Illness, including who we cover, what support you’ll receive and how to apply.

 - What illnesses you want to cover

-- Cover details for individual employees (e.g. gender, date of birth, salary, occupation, work location, business travel)
+- Cover details for individual employees (e.g. sex, date of birth, salary, occupation, work location, business travel)

 We might need more information if another provider already covers the benefits.